 Founded in 1886, Sigma Xi, The Scientific Research Society is a non-profit membership society of nearly 75,000 scientists and engineers who were elected to the Society because of their research achievements or potential.
 Sigma Xi has more than 500 chapters at universities and colleges, government laboratories and industry research centers.
 In addition to publishing American Scientist, Sigma Xi awards grants annually to promising young researchers, holds forums on critical issues at the intersection of science and society and sponsors a variety of programs supporting honor in science and engineering, science education, science policy and the public understanding of science.

 The Planetary Society was founded in 1980 by Carl Sagan, Bruce Murray, and Louis Friedman to encourage the exploration of our solar system and the search for extraterrestrial life.

 The Society is a nonprofit, nongovernmental organization, funded by dues and donations from individuals around the world.
 With more than 100,000 members from over 140 countries, we are the largest space interest group on Earth.
 Membership is open to all people interested in our mission.

 The University of California Botanical Garden

 The UC Botanical Garden is a non-profit research garden and museum for the University of California at Berkeley, having a notably diverse plant collection including many rare and endangered plants.
 Established in 1890, the Garden, which is open to the public year round, has over 13,000 different kinds of plants from around the world, cultivated by region in naturalistic landscapes over its 34 acres.
 Their Mission is to develop and maintain a diverse living collection of plants, to support teaching and worldwide research in plant biology, further the conservation of plant diversity, and promote public understanding and appreciation of plants and the natural environment.

-Garden of the Irkutsk State University, Russia
+Botanic Garden of the Irkutsk State University, Russia